 Jabra Elite 75t

 The Jabra Elite 75t wireless earbuds still one of our favorite AirPods alternatives.
 They have a great battery life and support USB-C charging.
 They also have active noise-cancellation thanks to a software update that Jabra rolled out in late 2020.
-In a nut shell, they're solid wireless earbuds that boast excellent sound and call quality, and they're pretty sweat- and water-resistant.
+In a nut shell, they're solid wireless earbuds that boast excellent sound and call quality.
+Jabra also offers a more sweat- and water-resistant version, called the Jabra Elite 75t Active, which cost a little bit extra.

 Released: November 2019